 Until recently, I stored all my unused lines, sheets, and cords in a large plastic bag in the starboard lazarette.
 I knew there was a better way to organize them, but I hadn’t seen it yet.
 First, I came across these teak line caddys on eBay.
 And while I like their design and the fact that the teak would look at home in Summer Dance, they don’t afford a lot of storage for the space that they occupy.
 In a C-22, you have to maximize every cubic inch.
-I also found a simple stainless steel hook rack at a West Marine but it was pricey and I knew I could do as well for less.

 Why yes, it is a bathrobe hook too

 After a little shopping, I found an inexpensive coat rack that is sold by Lowe’s, WalMart, and probably elsewhere that sells household organizers.
 It’s made of chrome plated steel, not stainless steel, but the price is right and it should last a long time in the blue water that I sail in.
 It has six double hooks and can easily be mounted inside a lazarette with a couple of screws, finish washers, and nuts.

 Each rack can hold twelve coiled lines and other accessories high and dry and within easy reach without taking up much space.
 I like that one half of the port rack hangs over the deeper part of the locker for more space to hang longer sheets and lines.
 The other half hangs over the gas tank shelf but is still deep enough to hang dock lines and other short lines.